Kernel Methods for Causal Functions: Dose, Heterogeneous, and Incremental Response Curves: Algorithm

 \begin{proof}[Sketch] Consider $\theta_0^{CATE}(d,v)$.
 Analogously to~\eqref{eq:cef_loss}, the kernel ridge regression estimators of the regression $\gamma_0$ and the conditional mean embedding $\mu_x(v)$ are given by

 where $\hat{\mu}_x(v)=\hat{E}^*\phi(v)$ and $E^*$ is the adjoint of $E$.
 Analogously to~\eqref{eq:cef_form}, the closed forms are

-To arrive at the main result, match the empty arguments $(\cdot)$ of the kernel ridge regressions. \end{proof} See Appendix~\ref{sec:derivation} for the full derivation.
+To arrive at the main result, match the empty arguments $(\cdot)$ of the kernel ridge regressions. \end{proof} See Supplement~\ref{sec:derivation} for the full derivation and a comparison to series estimation.
 We give theoretical values for $(\lambda,\lambda_1,\lambda_2)$ that optimally balance bias and variance in Theorem~\ref{theorem:consistency_treatment} below.
-Appendix~\ref{sec:tuning} gives practical tuning procedures based on generalized and leave-one-out cross validation to empirically balance bias and variance, the former of which is asymptotically optimal. $\hat{\theta}^{DS}$ requires observations of covariates from $\tilde{\mathbb{P}}$.
+Supplement~\ref{sec:tuning} gives practical tuning procedures based on generalized and leave-one-out cross validation to empirically balance bias and variance, the former of which is asymptotically optimal.